 Google Chrome is a great browser, but sometimes it just starts acting odd.
 Then we are left with no choice but to re-install it to bring back order.
 But at times clicking on the Uninstall Google Chrome shortcut in the Start menu has no effect, neither does clicking on the “Remove” button in Add or Remove Programs in Control Panel.
 Then how to remove it manually?
 Is there any way?
-How can I uninstall Chrome from my Windows, Mac or Linux system?
+How can I completely uninstall Chrome from my Windows, Mac OS X or Linux system?

 Uninstall Chrome from Windows

 remove-chrome.zipand you will find a registry key file named

 - Now, double-click on the

 - In the confirmation window to import the file, click on Yes.
 Then click on OK.